NDEVR OWL · Security

 No known practical attacks.
 There are no effective real-world attacks on AES-128 or AES-256; known theoretical attacks rely on assumptions that don't apply to OWL.

-Authenticated key sharing.
+Recipient-specific key sharing.
 Keys for specific recipients are wrapped with ECIES over P-256 and sealed with AES-256-GCM (HKDF-SHA256); password keys use PBKDF2-HMAC-SHA256.
-Keys never reach the server.
+In CSD with provider-held recovery disabled, the server has no usable recipient or content key.

 Cipher Block Chaining (CBC)